Skip to content

 1. Square Tiles

-Square tiles are a classic choice for kitchen floors.
-They come in a variety of sizes, but the most common ones include:
+Square tiles remain a classic choice for kitchen flooring due to their versatility and timeless appeal.
+They come in various sizes, with the most popular being:

 2. Rectangular Tiles